pinga-lab/Total-magnetization-of-spherical-bodies/notebooks/suppl_tests/complex/README.md

 body and use a structural index equal to 3.
 The obtained results can be seen [here](http://nbviewer.ipython.org/github/birocoles/Total-magnetization-of-spherical-bodies/blob/authors-resp-JE/notebooks/suppl_tests/complex/complex_test.ipynb).
 This numerical test shows the robustness of our method when applied to estimate the magnetization direction of a complex source.
+We also illustrate the use of the reduction to the pole to verify the quality of the estimated magnetization direction.